vitorelourenco/NewsweekClone/README.md

 ### Deployment

--You can deploy this project cloning it on GitHub and then going to:
+-You can deploy this project forking it on GitHub and then going to:
 ->Repository
 ->Settings
 ->GitHub Pages